lawrennd/snippets/_ml/includes/matrix-factorization.md

 U = pd.DataFrame(np.random.normal(size=(len(user_names), q))*0.001, index=user_names)
 V = pd.DataFrame(np.random.normal(size=(len(movies.index), q))*0.001, index=movies.index)}

-We also will subtract the mean from the rating before we try and predict them predictions.
-Have a think about why this might be a good idea (*Hint*: what will the gradients be if we don't subtract the mean?).
+\notes{We also will subtract the mean from the rating before we try and predict them predictions.
+Have a think about why this might be a good idea (*Hint*: what will the gradients be if we don't subtract the mean?).}

 \code{Y['rating'] -= Y['rating'].mean()}

-Now that we have the initial values set, we can start the optimization.
-First we define a function for the gradient of the objective and the objective function itself.
+\notes{Now that we have the initial values set, we can start the optimization.
+First we define a function for the gradient of the objective and the objective function itself.}

 \code{def objective_gradient(Y, U, V):
     gU = pd.DataFrame(np.zeros((U.shape)), index=U.index)